ksu-cs-cc/ksu-cs-cc.github.io/content/0-introduction/05-syllabus.md

 * 20% - Codio Tutorials
 * 20% - Canvas Quizzes

 Up to 5% of the total grade in the class is available as extra credit.
-See the **Extra Credit - Bug Bounty** assignment for details.
+See the **Extra Credit - Bug Bounty** & **Extra Credit - Helping Hands** assignments for details.

 Letter grades will be assigned following the standard scale: